InsultingPros/LazyKFWiki/docs/UnrealScript/Decompilation.md

-!> Always respect mod authors, ask their permissions and give credits.
-This is not a guide for harsh stealing.
+!> Respect mod authors and credit them.
+This is not a guide for stealing.

-Let's not dig into why people strip the source code from their creations and related morality.
-If you are interested do your research or read some [discussions](https://wiki.beyondunreal.com/Legacy:Trystan/Code_Protection) with mod makers.

-Sometimes you really need to check something in other peoples mods and it appears stripped.
-Welp there are few easy solutions, but we will list best ones.

-* [kazachidla's](http://steamcommunity.com/profiles/76561198012931650) **UT Package Tool** [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=314459304).
-Though, the app is pretty inaccurate and requires lots of manual editing.
-And guide formating will make it hard to read.
+Some of the mods strip their source code, which prevents community from modifying or learning from them.
+Each mod author has their own reasons and you can read some relevant discussion [here](https://wiki.beyondunreal.com/Legacy:Trystan/Code_Protection).
+Whatever your opinion on decompilation is - we won't try to argue about it in this document and simply tell you how to do it.
+Two main ways of decompiling mutator with stripped code are:

 * [Eliot's](https://github.com/EliotVU/Unreal-Library) [**UE Explorer**](https://eliotvu.com/portfolio/view/21/ue-explorer).
 Best variant and all later text will be about it.

 ## Bytecode vs UnrealScript